Vasi012/ELITE-Luxury-Cars/README.md

 **About Us**

-1. In the About Us button located on the navigation bar or footer bar, will direct the customer to the page.
+1. The About Us button located on the navigation bar or footer bar, will direct the customer to the page.

 2. On this page the customer will find necessary information about the website and an overview of the CEO.